minyez/readmanager/README.md

 ```bash
 $ readmana
 ```
-in terminal to start reading-manager.
+in terminal to start reading-manager, and follow the instructions.
 For help information, run
 ```bash
 $ readmana -h
 ```